zdepav/texiscript-java/README.md

 A tool that can generate textures using a simple scripting language.

-Documentation can be found on the [wiki](https://github.com/zdepav/texiscript-java/wiki).
+Documentation can be found [here](https://zdepav.github.io/texiscript-java/).